-- To raise the scraper bar height, rest the scraper bar (A) on a strip of wood equal in thickness to the desired height. - 2.
+- 1. To raise the scraper bar height, rest the scraper bar (A) on a strip of wood equal in thickness to the desired height. - 2.
 Make sure the scraper bar is parallel to the ground surface. - 3.
-Loosen the skid shoe nuts (C) and let the skid shoes(B) drop to the surface. - 4.
+Loosen the skid shoe nuts (C) and let the skid shoes (B) drop to the surface. - 4.
 Tighten the nuts (C), making sure the skid shoes are adjusted equally and are parallel to the surface. - 5.
-To lower the height of the scraper bar, raise the skid shoes. - 6.
+To lower the height of the scraper bar, raise the skid shoes.
+Or adjust scraper bar by loosening the attachment bolts and sliding scraper bar down. - 6.
 If the scraper bar becomes worn, it can be replaced by removing the hardware attaching it to the snowthrower.

-Figure 3.
-Chute Deflector Adjustment (Some Models)

-- A. Chute Deflector Knob - B. Chute Deflector

-Figure 4.
-Remote Deflector Control (Some Models)

-- A. Maximum Throwing Position

-- B. Spring

-- C. Control Handle

 Figure 5.
+Chute Deflector Adjustment (Some Models) A. Chute Deflector Knob

+B. Chute Deflector

+Figure 6.
+Remote Deflector Control (Some Models) A. Maximum Throwing Position

+- B. Spring - C. Control Handle

+Figure 7.
 Skid Shoe Adjustment